wendywwang/DeepLIIF/Multi-GPU Training.md

 Use DDP if you
 - are willing to try a slightly different way to launch the training than before, OR
-- do have multiple GPU machines for cross-node distributino, OR
+- do have multiple GPU machines for cross-node distribution, OR
 - want to get as fast training as possible